 Reciprocal IVF for Women in Same Sex Relationships

-For co-IVF, one partner provides the eggs and the other partner carries the pregnancy.
-This is attractive to many couples because it allows both women to be physically involved in the pregnancy, which can heighten the emotional connection to the pregnancy.
+For co-IVF, one partner provides the eggs and the other carries the pregnancy.
+This is attractive to many couples because it allows both people to be physically involved in the pregnancy.

 How Does Co-IVF Work?